 - 1. If you enroll in courses offered through contract arrangements between JCCC and an outside agency. - 2.
 If you enroll in courses that have been especially designed for specific populations. - 3.
-If you have completed at least a bachelor's degree, unless you are seeking an associate degree or postsecondary certificate. - 4.
-If you attend on a part-time basis, up to the completion of 12 credit hours.
+If you have completed at least a bachelor's degree, unless you are seeking an associate degree or postsecondary certificate. - If you attend on a part-time basis, up to attempting 12 credit hours.
 Thereafter, all part-time students must meet these criteria: